Can you imagine going through a family photo album and all you could see is squares of blank paper where the pictures should be?

 Around the world, it is not just governments that require accessibility standards, many larger corporations understand the importance and value as well.
 In Australia, the Australian Government also has similar mandatories. https://www.w3.org/TR/WCAG20/

-There is a precedent in Australia that a company can be sued for not providing an accessible website if they have been notified the site is inaccessible and they have failed to modify it.
+There is a precedent in Australia that a company can be sued for not providing an accessible website if they have been notified that the site is inaccessible and they have failed to modify it.

 What is Assistive Technology?

 When it comes to online reading, there are loads of types of assistive technology.
 Possibly the most common is JAWS.
 Here is a demonstration: https://www.youtube.com/watch?v=faZZaDaghBw